Aunt May: Fictional character biography

-May Parker (née Reilly) was born in Brooklyn, New York on May 5.
+May Parker was born in Brooklyn, New York on May 5.
 After the death of her brother-in-law and his wife, May and her husband Ben Parker took in their only nephew, Peter, and raised him at their home at 20 Ingram Street, Forest Hills, Queens.
 She remained an important influence in Peter's life even during college as she was the only family he had left.
-Her continued belief that Peter was still the fragile boy he had been before he gained his powers could be frustrating at times.
+Her continued belief that Peter was still the fragile boy he had been before he gained his powers could be frustrating for him at times.

-In the early years of his superhero career, Peter feared for May's well-being and, worried shock could end her life if she ever learned of his dual identity as Spider-Man.
+In the early years of his superhero career, Peter feared for May's well-being and worried shock could end her life if she ever learned of his dual identity as Spider-Man.
 Consequently, Peter often felt anguish over dealing with major crises while his aunt needed nearly constant care.
 This conflict took on an unusual turn when May became sweethearts with his enemy, Otto Octavius (also known as Doctor Octopus), and Peter struggled to deal with his enemy's schemes while not hurting his aunt.

 During a period of convalescence at a nursing home, May met wheelchair user Nathan Lubensky.
 Gradually, May and Nathan fell in love.
 She invited Nathan into her Forest Hills home after converting it into a boarding house, and the couple was briefly engaged.
 However, May's heart was broken when Nathan suffered a fatal heart attack while protecting her from being taken hostage by Adrian Toomes, the costumed villain known as the Vulture.
 Some time thereafter, a guilt-stricken Toomes confronted May, begging her to forgive him for his role in Nathan's death.
 (Ironically, Nathan had befriended Toomes when the two briefly resided at the same nursing home).
 May refused to do so, stating that only God could provide the villain with the redemption he was seeking.

 As part of a plan by Peter's arch-foe Norman Osborn, May was replaced by a "genetically altered actress" who impersonated her while May was held captive by villains until the actress died, Osborn returning May to Peter with a device planted inside her that would detonate a series of gene bombs if removed, decimating Earth.
 Mister Fantastic was able to disable the device without removing it, saving the world and May, who apparently retained no memory of her time in captivity.
 May finally learned about her nephew's secret life when she walked into his room after he had sustained a serious beating from the villain Morlun, the two later talking about May's discovery as May came to accept her nephew's real life.